 - What does a protective order mean?

-- Is a it necessary in a domestic partnership?
+- Is it necessary for a domestic partnership?